maael/info/data/drinks.md

 - In a shaker half-filled with ice cubes, combine the gin, lemon juice, and sugar
 - Shake well
 - Strain into a collins glass almost filled with ice cubes
-- Add the club soda
+- Add the Soda water
 - Stir and garnish with the cherry and the orange slice.

 ---